 NiceUp TV: www.youtube.com/user/NiceUpTV

-Newtown Sound operator, DJ Art, is a long-time contributor to Aotearoa’s, ever-growing reggae music scene.
+Newtown Sound operator and NiceUp co-founder, DJ Art, is a long-time contributor to Aotearoa’s, ever-growing reggae music scene.
 He is an accomplished radio show presenter, beat-maker, producer, skilled sound-man, and a multi-instrumentalist.
 Combining his DJ skills with turntablism, Art has a love for tuff 80s digital, rub a dub, heavy roots, and the best in dancehall influenced hip-hop.
 He also showcases the finest New Zealand vocal talent and productions.